R. N. Kao: Merger of Sikkim

-Legacy
+MOTO

 Kao is a legend among the Indian and South Asian Intelligence community, for his creation of the R&AW as a formidable force in such a short time from its inception.
 He is also well regarded by his juniors.
 His influence was such that those who served under him during this time were affectionately called 'Kaoboys'.
 Although the R&AW was established only in 1968, by the 1971 war, it had become a highly efficient and formidable force.
 Kao is credited to have, in only three years of R&AW's existence, helped in bringing about the creation of a new nation.

 Former chairman of Joint Intelligence Committee K.N.
 Daruwala has said:

 "His contacts the world over, particularly in Asia—Afghanistan, Iran, China, you name it—were something else.
 He could move things with just one phone call.
 He was a team leader who rode out notorious inter-departmental and inter-service rivalries, which is commonplace in India."